dmcgits/dmcgits.github.io/mds/ACR103/week11_notes.md

 - 3D won't match stylised 2D perfectly,
 - Can check things like head to body ratio, placement of joints.

-## Open your imported model
-Last week's exercise was to unwrap and import your model to 3D coat.

-## Painting Textures

-* Overcoming the white model
+## Overcoming the blank grey model

 * So many brushes and infinite colours.
 Where to start?
 * Do I start painting in features?
 Do I start on the hair or the outfit?

+> Nothing worthwhile seems possible when taken in its totality.

+#### To get it done:
+* Break it into steps, and get the first one done.
-  * Start quick and get the major info all in.
+* Begin quick and broad, and get all the major info in.

+### Open your imported model
+Last week's exercise was to unwrap and import your model to 3D coat.
+* Open the 3b model
+* If you haven't reached that stage, grab [Mr Crisis](assets/week11/crisis_w11_3b.zip)

-## Start with ambient occlusion.
+### Start with ambient occlusion.
 So that you can see and think about the volumes, create some AO on new layers.
 One hemispherical, one spherical.
 Leave them on multiply.

 ## Blocking in